 Make reading fun with this whale of a tale, "How the Whale Got His Throat," by Rudyard Kipling!

 Read about why kangaroos hop on two legs, in Rudyard Kipling's "The Sing Song of Old Kangaroo."
-You'll get to answer reading questions, and color illustrations too!
+Your kid will answer reading questions and color illustrations.

 Get your third grader in the habit of reading closely with this multi-page story featuring questions on the main character, sequencing, and recalling details.

 This cause and effect worksheet opens your child up to improved critical thinking abilities.
 Use this cause and effect worksheet to focus on story structure.

 Is your child an adverb buff?
 Let her test her adverb savvy by challenging her to compose her own sentences from scratch using the adverbs listed.

 Story webs organize a story into one main idea and several details.
 Help your second grader read the story, then analyze it using the story web.